Learning Under the Banyan Tree

-The initial image on the home page of this website is a photograph of a Banyan–the extraordinary tree extending horizontally over a wide area with branches that often root themselves in soil below the tree.
-The Professional School of Psychology resembles the Banyan Tree in that the programs of this unique graduate school extend and root themselves in societies throughout the world, addressing (through education and training) the distinctive mental health and broader psychological challenges to be found in each society.
+The Banyan is a stately tree with branches extending horizontally over a wide area.
+These branches often root themselves in soil below the tree.
+The Professional School of Psychology (PSP) resembles the Banyan Tree in that the programs of this unique global learning community extend and root themselves in societies throughout the world, addressing (through education, training, research and scholarship) the distinctive psychological challenges to be found in each society.

 An Epistemological Revolution: New Ways of Knowing